matthew-ia/cayo/README.md

 ### Render Hook

 The Render Hook is a function named `renderCayos` that allows you to define when and how your Cayos should be rendered.
-You do not need to import the function; when Cayo sees this function being called in an entry, it will handle resolving the import for the hook.
+You do not need to import the function; just call it from an entry, and Cayo will see this and handle resolving the necessary import.

 An example of an entry using the Render Hook:
 ```js